-- 1) Promote a safe, orderly, and academically stimulating school environment that supports active teaching and learning for all students. - 2) Ensure that students and staff have the opportunity to communicate regularly with the building principals and have access to them to redress grievances. - 3) Evaluate all instructional programs for which they are responsible on a regular basis. - 4) Support the development of and student participation in appropriate extracurricular activities. - 5) Be responsible for enforcing the Code of Conduct and ensuring that all cases are resolved promptly and fairly. - 6) Be knowledgeable of and be able to apply effective classroom behavior/building management techniques, and non-violent crisis intervention philosophy and techniques and assure their utilization in the building/program. - 7) Ensure that a building-wide behavior management system is created and supported to meet the needs of students enrolled in their building.
+- 1. Promote a safe, orderly, and academically stimulating school environment that supports active teaching and learning for all students. - 2.
+Ensure that students and staff have the opportunity to communicate regularly with the building principals and have access to them to redress grievances. - 3.
+Evaluate all instructional programs for which they are responsible on a regular basis. - 4.
+Support the development of and student participation in appropriate extracurricular activities.

-- 8) Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, gender identity or expression, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn. - 9) Follow up on any incidents of discrimination, bullying, and harassment that are witnessed or otherwise brought to their attention in a timely manner in collaboration with the Civil Rights Compliance Officer or DAC, as appropriate. - 10) Report to the State Education Department any known incident of testing misconduct by a certified educator or any known conduct by a non-certified individual involved in the handling, administration or scoring of state assessments in violation of New York State law.
-Such report will be made in accordance with directions and procedures established by the Commissioner for the purpose of maintaining the security and confidential integrity of State assessments.
+- 5. Be responsible for enforcing the Code of Conduct and ensuring that all cases are resolved promptly and fairly. - 6.
+Be knowledgeable of and be able to apply effective classroom behavior/building management techniques, and non-violent crisis intervention philosophy and techniques and assure their utilization in the building/program. - 7.
+Ensure that a building-wide behavior management system is created and supported to meet the needs of students enrolled in their building. - 8.
+Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, gender identity or expression, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn. - Follow up on any incidents of discrimination, bullying, and harassment that are witnessed or otherwise brought to their attention in a timely manner in collaboration with the Civil Rights Compliance Officer, Title IX Coordinator, or DAC, as appropriate. - 10.
+Report to the State Education Department any known incident of testing misconduct by a certified educator or any known conduct by a non-certified individual involved in the handling, administration or scoring of state assessments in violation of New York State law.
+Such report will be made in accordance with directions and procedures established by the Commissioner for the purpose of maintaining the security and confidential integrity of State assessments. - 11.
+Protect student, teacher and principal personally identifiable information (PII) following guidelines outlined by the BOCES' Data Protection Officer, and participate in the annual data privacy and security awareness training offered to all staff.